Mukary/TabMo/README.md

 * Go to the root of the project with a terminal
 * Launch `sbt package`

-You will get a generated jar in /target/scala-X.XX named simple-project_X.XX-X.X.jar
+You will get a generated jar in /target/scala-X.XX named challengers-wi-project_X.XX-X.X.jar

 ## Start the project